itda-work/django-wireview/README.md

 -   `TRANSPILER_CACHE_SIZE`: this is the size of an LRU dict used to cache javascript event halder transpilations.
 -   `USE_HTML_DIFF`: when enabled uses `difflib` to create diffs to patch the front-end, reducing bandwidth.
 If disabled it sends the full HTML content every time.
--   `REACTOR_USE_HMIN`: when enabled and django-hmin is installed will use it to minified the HTML of the components and save bandwidth.
+-   `USE_HMIN`: when enabled and django-hmin is installed will use it to minified the HTML of the components and save bandwidth.
 -   `AUTO_BROADCAST`: Controls which signals are sent to `Component.mutation` when a model is mutated.

 ## Back-end APIs

-### Template tags and filters of `reactor` library
+### Template tags and filters of `wireview` library

--   `{% reactor_header %}`: that includes the necessary JavaScript to make this library work. ~10Kb of minified JS, compressed with gz or brotli.
+-   `{% wireview_header %}`: that includes the necessary JavaScript to make this library work. ~10Kb of minified JS, compressed with gz or brotli.
 -   `{% component 'Component' param1=1 param2=2 %}`: Renders a component by its name and passing whatever parameters you put there to the `XComponent.new` method that constructs the component instance.
 -   `{% on 'click' 'event_handler' param1=1 param2=2 %}`: Binds an event handler with paramters to some event.
 Look at [Event binding in the front-end](#event-binding-in-the-front-end)
 -   `cond`: Allows simple conditional presence of a string: `{% cond {'hidden': is_hidden } %}`.